CSS-challenges/challenge-2-solution/README.md

 ![](docs/scheme.png)

 This is the same, only we don't know that total width, because it changes as the screen increases.
-So, how can we make it dynamic?
-Calc to the rescue!
+So, how can we make it dynamic? <code>Calc</code> to the rescue!

-CSS has a property **calc** that allows you to do simple mathematic operations.
+CSS has a [property **calc**](https://developer.mozilla.org/en-US/docs/Web/CSS/calc) that allows you to do simple mathematic operations.
+You can add, substract, multiply and divide, and use all kinds of measure units (even variables).
+It is pretty cool!
 Here is an example:

 ```css
 margin: calc(20px + 1rem);
 ```

-You can add, substract, multiply and divide, and use all kinds of measure units (even variables).
-It is pretty cool!
-So, in this case, let's change that 47% for:
+ So, in our code, let's change that 47% for:

 ```css
   section.card {